Microsoft/azure-docs.pt-pt/articles/sql-database/sql-database-long-term-backup-retention-configure.md

 ---
 title: Gerir a retenção de longa duração de cópia de segurança
-description: Saiba como armazenar backups automatizados no armazenamento de SQL Azure e restaurá-los
+description: Learn how to store automated backups in the SQL Azure storage and then restore them
 services: sql-database
 ms.service: sql-database
 ms.subservice: backup-restore